 The recipe should take approximately 40-45 minutes, from start to finish, depending on the level of confidence with a rolling pin, and the urgency of the tortilla emergency.

-Heat dry skillet, testing the temperature by dropping a few sprinkles of water on the surface.
+Heat a heavy skillet/comal over medium high heat, testing the temperature by dropping a few sprinkles of water on the surface.
 If the water bubbles on the surface, it is not hot enough.
 If it evaporates instantly, too hot.
 If it forms small spheres and dances across the surface of the skillet, it is just right.
-Lay each tortilla flat on the skillet, flipping when the edges begin to curl up, and as air bubbles appear throughout the surface, slightly over a minute.
-Flip the tortilla, and cook for an additional 45 seconds or so.

 An old pro tip, but one which merits repeating: place a damp towel under a bowl in a ring shape while mixing to prevent movement.